Investing in Singapore

 Including Ang Mo Kio in the North, Pasir Ris in the East, Buangkok in the Northeast, and Jurong in the West, these districts consist of a mix of private and public housing.

 With excellent schools, facilities, and teachers, Singapore is renowned for its broad-based and holistic education system.
-Possibly the biggest advantage of a Singapore education is that students become effectively bilingual – in English, as well as in another language like Mandarin, Malay or Tamil.
+Possibly the biggest advantage of a Singapore education is that students become effectively bilingual – in EN, as well as in another language like Mandarin, Malay or Tamil.

 From pre-school to post-graduate studies, Singapore boasts of some of the world’s finest educational institutions.
 Singapore’s public schools maintain a consistently high standard of teaching and learning, and is ranked second in the world for its education system.
 In the public school system, students usually attend a six-year primary school.
 A four or five-year secondary school programme follows.
 Individuals talented in music, sports, or math and sciences, have the option of enrolling at specialised academies such as the Singapore Sports School, the School of the Arts (SOTA), or the Lasalle College of the Arts.